 Click on the relevant picture to see a short story about the donkey

-Once open, you can scroll through the gallery by using the arrows to the right of each picture
+Once open, you can scroll through the gallery by using the arrows to the right and left of each picture

 Stevie was rescued by a kind Bedouin man in Southern Israel who had seen local children riding and abusing this donkey.
 He offered the youngsters money just to get Stevie away from the daily torture he had to endure.
 Though still young, Stevie has some an eyesight degeneration and has had to live his life at the ‘mercy’ of his abusers, despite the fact that he can barely see.
 His body is covered in scars but despite all he has been through, he’s calm and seems to appreciate a gentle human touch.

 Gideon was rescued after two kind people spotted him stranded in the heavy pouring rain and floods with ropes around his neck in January 2020.
 He was soaked to the bone and turned out to be an ungelded male with a round tummy, rather than a pregnant female as his two rescuers first believed!
 After settling in, he was gelded a couple of days later.
 He was named after Lucy's beloved rescue donkey Gideon who has been missing since the arson attack on the old sanctuary in the summer of 2017.

 Dear old Arnold was terribly abused at a market after being left abandoned in torrential rain.
 He was found by youngsters who decided to torment him and stone him and it took a week or so to secure his rescue.
 He is so grateful to be at the sanctuary, despite the abuse he’s suffered and the discomfort of his wounds and scars.
 He is a gentle and calm little donkey who has immediately found his place within our herd.